WhenTheyCry96/thesis_template_SNU/README.md

 ## What's Different?

+## Updates, Dec.
+2023:
+### 1. 인준지 심사위원 (인) 추가

+### 2. bibtex BSTCTL 추가
+You can automatically control the length of the reference author list.
+If you don't want to use this feature or if you want to change the feature, comment the lines from 3 to 7 of [Ref.bib](./format_latex/Ref.bib) file.

 ## Updates, Aug.
 2022:
 ### 1. Nomenclature Page Generation
 You have to compile the tex file with makeindex as follows: